Player6734/slskd-stats/README.md

 - View upload and download statistics side-by-side
 - See summary statistics and detailed tables for users and file types
 - **NEW**: Visual time series graphs showing transfer trends over time
-- **NEW**: Analyze artist and album popularity with interactive charts and tables
+- **NEW**: Analyze artist and album popularity based on download demand with interactive charts and tables

 ## Screenshots